 Three Kinds of Scoliosis

 When visiting a scoliosis chiropractor they may ask you questions to determine what type of scoliosis you have.
-While the signs are the same, there are actually three kinds of scoliosis:
+While the signs are the same, there are actually three kinds of spine curvature:

 1. Idiopathic Scoliosis

 The condition when the spine is curved, but the exact cause is unknown.
-Most cases of scoliosis are idiopathic and are commonly detected among adolescents.
+Most cases of a curved spine are idiopathic and are commonly detected among adolescents.

 2. Congenital Scoliosis